-- (a) Transmitted to and maintained by a custodian designated in the electronic will at the custodian's place of business in this State or at the custodian's residence in this State; or - (b) Maintained by the testator at the testator's place of business in this State or at the testator's residence in this State. - 5.]
+(a) Transmitted to and maintained by a custodian designated in the electronic will at the custodian's place of business in this State or at the custodian's residence in this State; or

+- (b) Maintained by the testator at the testator's place of business in this State or at the testator's residence in this State.

+- -5.]
 Except as otherwise provided in this section and sections 10 to 17, inclusive, of this act, all questions relating to the force, effect, validity and interpretation of an electronic will that complies with the provisions of this section and sections 10 to 17, inclusive, of this act must be determined in the same manner as a will executed in accordance with NRS 133.040. - 4.
-The provisions of this section do not apply to a trust other than a trust contained in an electronic will. - [6.]
+The provisions of this section do not apply to a trust other than a trust contained in an electronic will. - 6.
 5. As used in this section: - (a) "Authentication characteristic" means a characteristic of a certain person that is unique to that person and that is capable of measurement and recognition in an electronic record as a biological aspect of or physical act performed by that person.
 Such a characteristic may consist of a fingerprint, a retinal scan, voice recognition, facial recognition, video recording, a digitized signature or other commercially reasonable authentication using a unique characteristic of the person. - (b) ["Authoritative copy" means the original, unique, identifiable and unalterable electronic record of an electronic will. - (e)] "Digitized signature" means a graphical image of a handwritten signature that is created, generated or stored by electronic means. - (c) "Electronic seal" has the meaning ascribed to it in NRS 240.187. - Sec.
 20. NRS 133.120 is hereby amended to read as follows: - 133.120 1.
-A written will other than an electronic will may only be revoked by: - (a) Burning, tearing, cancelling or obliterating the will, with the intention of revoking it, by the testator, or by some person in the presence and at the direction of the testator; [or] - (b) Another will or codicil in writing, executed as prescribed in this chapter []; or - (c) An electronic will, executed as prescribed in this chapter. - 2.
+A written will other than an electronic will may only be revoked by: - (a) Burning, tearing, cancelling or obliterating the will, with the intention of revoking it, by the testator, or by some person in the presence and at the direction of the testator; for - (b) Another will or codicil in writing, executed as prescribed in this chapter [.]; or - (c) An electronic will, executed as prescribed in this chapter. - 2.
 An electronic will may only be revoked by: - (a) Another will, codicil, electronic will or other writing, executed as prescribed in this chapter; or - (b) Cancelling, rendering unreadable or obliterating the will with the intention of revoking it, by: - (1) The testator or a person in the presence and at the direction of the testator; or - (2) If the will is in the custody of a qualified custodian, the qualified custodian at the direction of a testator in an electronic will. - 3.
 This section does not prevent the revocation implied by law from subsequent changes in the condition or circumstances of the testator. - Sec.
 21. NRS 136.185 is hereby amended to read as follows: - 136.185 1.
-An electronic will executed or deemed to be executed in or pursuant to the laws of this State may be proved by authentication satisfactory to the court.] and letters granted in the county in which the decedent was a resident at the time of his or her death or the domicile or registered office of the qualified custodian exists. - 2.
-A certified paper original of an electronic will may be offered for and admitted to probate in the same manner as if it were a will executed in accordance with NRS 133.040.
+An electronic will executed or deemed to be executed in or pursuant to the laws of this State may be proved the court. and letters granted in the county in which the decedent was a resident at the time of his or her death or the domicile or registered office of the qualified custodian exists.